opsdis/monitor-promdiscovery/README.md

   #level: INFO

 ```

+> The hostgroup property can be both a single value or a list of different hostgroups as shown above.

 ## Promethues configuration
 The Prometheus configuration file would typical have the following job configuration in the scrape_configs section for the *monitor-exporter*: